sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     Now that you know where to set the version code for the **apk**, you can configure the build to set it during the build.

 <a name="Ex4Task2"></a>
-#### Task 2 - Install an Extension from the VSTS Marketplace ####
+#### Task 2 - Installing an Extension from the VSTS Marketplace ####

 In this task, you will install a VSTS extension that contains some custom build tasks that will help you set the **android:versionCode** during the build.

 > **Note**: You could do this many ways, including writing a PowerShell or bat script.
 However, it is always a good idea to search the Marketplace to see if someone has created a Task that solves a problem you are facing before you reinvent the wheel.

 1. In the browser, open the **HealthClinic** Team Project in your VSTS account.
-In the upper right corner, click the Basket icon and select **Browse Marketplace**
+In the upper right corner, click the Basket icon and select **Browse Marketplace**.

     ![Browse to the Marketplace](Images/vsts-open-marketplace.png "Browse to the Marketplace")

     _Browse to the Marketplace_

 1. In the toolbar at the top, click the magnifying glass icon.
 Enter the term `version assemblies` and press enter.
-Click the tile **Colin's ALM Corner Build Tasks**
+Click the tile **Colin's ALM Corner Build Tasks**.

     ![Search for Version Assemblies in the Marketplace](Images/vsts-marketplace-search.png "Search for Version Assemblies in the Marketplace")

     _Search for Version Assemblies in the Marketplace_

 1. This extension contains several build tasks.
 One of them is **VersionAssemblies** and will allow you to version the **apk** file via the Android manifest file during the build.
-Click the **Install** button.
+Click **Install**.

-1. In the confirmation window, ensure that the correct VSTS account is selected and click the **Continue** button.
-Once permission has been verified, click the **Confirm** button.
+1. In the confirmation window, ensure that the correct VSTS account is selected and click **Continue**.
+Once permission has been verified, click **Confirm**.

     ![Confirm the install](Images/vsts-install-col-tasks.png "Confirm the install")